 (Hate broccoli and vegetables?
 Read how to make vegetables taste good!)

 Depending on what you eat, you could feel “OH SO FULL” after your meal or “Why am I already hungry again?
 NOM NOM NOM.”

-If you can start to make even SMALL changes, substituting nutrient-dense, calorically-light foods like protein, fruit, and veggies, for junk food – even occasionally, it’s going to shift the energy balance back in the right direction.
+If you can start to make even SMALL changes, focusing on nutrient-dense, calorically-light foods like protein, fruit, and veggies, to replace some junk food – even occasionally, it’s going to shift the energy balance back in the right direction.

 You’ll become more likely than not to eat fewer calories than you burn, moving you beneath your daily equilibrium.

 Do that consistently, and you start to pull from those fat stores.